ARMmbed/mbed-os-5-docs/docs/refs/api/platform/sleep.md

 2. Deep sleep mode

-    This processor is set up ready for deep sleep, and sent to sleep.
-This mode has the same sleep features as sleep, and it also powers down peripherals and high speed clocks.
+    This mode is similar to sleep but saves more power and has a longer wakeup time.
+It saves power by turning off the high-speed clocks.
+Because of this, you can only enter this mode when peripherals relying on high-speed clocks are not in use.
+Peripherals that do not rely on high-speed clocks include the lp ticker, RTC and external interrupt on a pin.
 This mode maintains all state.
-You can only wake up the processor by lp ticker, RTC, an external interrupt on a pin or a watchdog timer.

 ##### Sleep manager